scottfr/SystemsBook/01 Learning/learning.md

 [** Figure 16.
 Rabbit Population Growth with 10 Rabbits](http://insightmaker.com/insight/5123)

 Forty thousand Rabbits in a year?
 That seems a bit bizarre doesn't it?
 This result actually points out the real value of modeling, which is learning.
 You build a model based on what you think you understand.
 You then populate it with assumptions about the values and you run it.
 The result then either seems to make sense or seems really bizarre.
 In that case what the model is telling you is that either the structure is wrong, the assumptions are wrong, or both, because the world can't possibly be this bizarre.
 As a result you investigate the model and your assumptions and as you understand better the model gets better.
 At some point the model finally serves its purpose, to be a simplification of some aspect of the world which leads to a better understanding.
 I hope you come to find, as I have, that going round and round with a model can be a delightful learning process.

+> note the choppy nature of the graph. talk about why this is the result of the step size and we'll address this in chapter 2

 After that sidetrack lets get back to our 40,000 Rabbits that can't possibly exist after a year.
 I'm pretty sure I can be certain how many Rabbits I started with at the beginning.
 And when I check my formula for Births = Rabbits * Rabbit Birth Rate it seems to be in order.
 This sort of means my assumption for Rabbit Birth Rate must be too big.
 And if you think about what the model is doing it's probably not too difficult to figure out that the model assumes that a Rabbit can be born this month and then give birth to another Rabbit next month.
 If a Rabbit has to mature for six months before it gives birth to Rabbits then the Rabbit Birth Rate might be something more like 20%.
 Using this estimate for Rabbit Birth Rate the model produces Figure 17.